djangulo/britecore_application/README.md

 - `number_of_fields`, convenience field for Enum types.
 I'm well aware this is not the best approach to having Enums with multiple form fields (a custom model field using MultiWidget is the way to go, in my opinion).
 But, since I implemented all my forms with JavaScript (Vue.js, more precisely), MultiWidget was not an option.
 This approach seemed to offer the best benefits for the scope and time constraints of this project.
 - `risk` field, not-required, nullable foreign key field to the RiskType model

+You would notice that neither the RiskType or FieldType's names are unique, this was by design, since in the frontend I'm tighly coupling the FieldType to the RiskType on creation.
+This prevents accidentally deleting some other RiskType's fields when deleting any RiskType instance.

 I left the foreign key un-required (blank=True) and nullable, that way It allows me to hit the API and create FieldType objects without having to attach it to a RiskType object.
+I also added a `bulk_add_fields` convenience method to the RiskType model, to get-or-create an incoming field set.

 For the frontend, I embedded a Vue.js instance into a TemplateView (instanced directly in `britecore_application/urls.py`), and performed all API calls and form rendering through the Vue app.